 Methemoglobinemia causes cyanosis and dyspnea.
 Drawn blood may appear "chocolate" brown when the methemoglobin level is greater than 15–20%.
 Because of the long half-life of dapsone and its metabolites, methemoglobinemia may persist for several days, requiring repeated antidotal treatment.

 Sulfhemoglobinemia also decreases oxyhemoglobin saturation and is unresponsive to methylene blue.
-Sulfhemoglobinemia can produce a cyanotic appearance at a lower percentage of total hemoglobin compared with methemoglobin, but ...
+Sulfhemoglobinemia can produce a cyanotic appearance at a lower percentage of total hemoglobin ...